 - Measuring Tools: 1 teaspoon, 1/4 cup, 1/2 cup, and 1 cup.

-These are the best double chocolate strawberry brownies ever!
+These double chocolate strawberry brownies are so easy to make.
 Here are detailed step-by-step instructions with pictures for visual reference so any level cook can make them.
 You’ll be in and out of the kitchen in under 30 minutes.
 The full recipe and ingredient measurements are at the bottom of this page in the recipe card.

-First, preheat oven to 350°F and lightly grease and line an 8×8″ baking pan with parchment paper.
+First, preheat oven to 350°F, lightly grease, and line an 8×8″ baking pan with parchment paper.

 Then, mix flour and cocoa powder in a bowl and set it to the side.